ugyenpenjor1/plotunmarked/README.md

 The goal of <strong>plotunmarked</strong> is to provide convenient plotting functions for visualising predictions from unmarked models, particularly occupancy estimates – a quick and dirty approach!
-Currently, functions are available for static occupancy models.
-Future updates will incorporate for dynamic and multispecies interaction models.
+Currently, functions are available for static `occu` occupancy models.
+Future updates will incorporate dynamic `colext` and multispecies interaction `occuMulti` models.

 </td>